 Jack: I still to this day feel insecure about what my next thing’s going to be.
 That’s just life.
 You can never really rest on your laurels and say, “I finally made it.”

 Q: When you were younger, did you ever think of a fallback career just in case acting and music didn’t work out for you?

 Jack: I might have gone into animation.
 I had a lot of interest in that field.
 I love to draw and I actually did some animated shorts in high school.

 Q: What were you like as a student in middle school, early high school?

-Jack: I think you would call me a theatre nerd.
-I knew all about the different theatre actors.
+Jack: I think you would call me a theater nerd.
+I knew all about the different theater actors.
 That was my passion.

 Q: Is there a book you would recommend to kids?